 Brexit guidance for businesses

-The UK is expected to leave the EU on 31 October 2019.
+The UK is expected to leave the EU on or before January 31 2020.
 Leaving the EU means your business may need to prepare for change.

 Below is guidance for businesses on key points regarding Britain's exit from the European Union.